UCLALibrary/research-tips/_tutorials/2020-06-05-writing-strategies-topic-sentences.markdown

 # See http://www.ala.org/acrl/standards/ilframework for more information
 acrl-frames:
     - Information Creation as a Process
+# CORE COMPETENCIES
+core-competencies:
+    - Share the work and engage with audiences.
 #
 # TAGS
 # List a few keywords related to the resource that will help users search for it.